 How a deal flows

-A full game is usually a repeating cycle of deals:
+A full game is usually a repeating cycle of deals, each step is explained in more detail later on:

-- Trick play continues until all hand cards are gone.
-The last trick determines whether the buried kitty points are exposed.
+- Play continues until all hand cards are gone.
+The winner of the last trick also receives the kitty cards and any points in the kitty go to them.

 Setup